elunna/nerfhack-changelog/README.md

 DISCLAIMER: Bag of holding explosions are not prevented when confused or hallucinating!

+* Another subtle but helpful change: bags are not susceptible to burning up when lava walking.
+In Vanilla this was never the case, but in some variants bags can sometimes burn up unless foo-proofed.

 #### Magic markers
 * Appear randomly much less often (1/5'th of the frequency in Vanilla)
 * They can still be creating from polypiling
 * There is a 1 in 4 chance of a magic marker being the Sokoban prize.
+* Guarantee magic marker in Moloch's Sanctum (from EvilHack).
+* Add magic markers to soko1-7 and soko1-8.
+* The head of the Lethe Branch has a 50% chance of having a magic marker in a chest (the other times it has a magic lamp)
+* Any role that could start with a magic marker always starts with one.

 #### Unicorn horns
 * Unicorn horns are now one-handed, dealing d6 vs small/d7 vs large
 * Cancelled unicorn horns become degraded, unusable for curing.
 A unihorn only becomes degraded if it's enchantment is +0, otherwise it is drained of 1 enchantment level.
+However, a degraded horn still has a 1 in 20 chance of success.
 * Unicorn horn drops decrease as the number of unicorns killed increased.
 * Since they are much more rare, be more careful when dipping into random potions as potions of acid will dissolve your unihorn!
 * Unicorn horns cannot be poisoned (via toilet dipping)